 Laminating fabric is the process of bonding layers of material together by adding a layer of plastic or protective material.
 It is bonded in such a way that the two become one entity.

 Laminating fabric to make it waterproof is a great project for apron sewing patterns, table mats, raincoats, coasters, tote bags, cosmetic pouches and upholstery you want to be able to wipe down when the family has finished dinner.
-It is not a difficult process.

-There is one disadvantage and that is the laminating iron-on vinyl is generally narrow and this factor limits it to laminating in a 15”to 20” width.
-There are many items that benefit from being laminated, but sometimes you need to be creative to work with the narrower widths.
+There is one disadvantage, and that is the laminating iron-on vinyl is generally narrow, and this factor limits it to laminating in a 15”to 20” width.
+There are many items that benefit from being laminated, but sometimes you need to be creative to work with narrower widths.